Call for ideas for 2021 training activities

-Ideas for topics and themes for the following educational and training activities in 2020 are welcome by 1 October 2018 at the latest:
+The call for ideas for topics and themes for the following educational and training activities in 2021 closedon 30 September 2019.

 - CAJAL Advanced Neuroscience Training Programme: in partnership with IBRO, The Gatsby Charitable Foundation, the University of Bordeaux and the Champalimaud Foundation, FENS offers a programme of 2-3 week hands-on training courses.
 The advanced training courses may be either purely technical or have a topic-related focus within a framework of technical advances.
 Six courses are organised per year.